Two Studies Are Re-Analysed by Plöderl et al., (2013) In The Published Study: "Suicide Risk and Sexual Orientation: A Critical Review."

 attempts were associated with identifiability as LGB,

-always "knew" but that you hadn't "come out"
+"knew" but that you hadn't "come out" to

-experience depression is more often the result of external
+depression is more often the result of external pressures

 (real & imagined) rather than internal strife, mainly

-and/or ‘morals’.Looking at Dan’s pictures on Garry’s site
+from religion and/or ‘morals’.Looking at Dan’s pictures on

-brought back memories of the one friend who committed
+Garry’s site immediately brought back memories of the one

-seemed completely at ease or happy in pictures.
-He was gay
+at ease or happy in pictures.
+He was gay (we all suspected

-suspected this anyhow and loved him) and apparently too
+this anyhow and loved him) and apparently too afraid to

-us or his very religious parents… and chose the wrong way
+tell us or his very religious parents… and chose the wrong

 Thomas Gerald Jean, 17, of Killeen, Texas: - "Jean's jump into the gay community was rapid.
 It began when he ended a three-month stay in the hospital for 27 consecutive suicide attempts.
 "After my last suicide attempt, I realized there must be a reason that God kept me alive all this time," he says.
 "It clicked to me that the reason was to be a gay activist in Killeen, because there are not any.
 So, I got out of the hospital, came out to my parents in my freshman year and became a gay activist.""